ratulhasanshaon/crudApi/README.md

 ![Endpoint](../master/apiSnipShot/django-crud-api.png)

-In this project, I created CRUD api with django. let’s discuss about crud django api using django and django rest framework.
-I created a basic Django To-Do app and then convert it into a web API using serializers, viewsets, and routers.
+In this project, I created CRUD api with django.
+To make api endpoint I used django and django rest framework.
+I created a basic To-Do app and then convert it into a web API using serializers, viewsets, and routers.

 ## Installation
 ```